XiaoChao369/Xiao-et-al-2023-age-semen-models/README.md

 # SN001	Sperm_AR-CpG_Panle_I	cg04119405	G	A	1670	1476  ...
 # SN001	Sperm_AR-CpG_Panle_I	cg25715498	G	A	3351	383 ...
 ```
-Run the panel-I model on your data using the "panel_I_model.R" script provided.
+Run the panel I model on your data using the "panel_I_model.R" script provided.
 The only thing you have to do is to copy the prepared data file into
 the 'dirData' folder.
 ```